Lisette Oropesa: Performances elsewhere

 After her performances at the Met in early 2014, Oropesa's summer schedule included many concerts.
 These included Haydn's The Creation in New York and in Cleveland; the St Matthew Passion in Chicago; Die Entführung aus dem Serail in Bellingham, Washington; and a reprise of her 2010 performance in The Marriage of Figaro at Ravinia Festival.

-Opera engagements included Nannetta at the Dutch National Opera; Gilda at Grand Théâtre de Genève; and Konstanze at the Bavarian State Opera.
+Other opera engagements included Nannetta at the Dutch National Opera; Gilda at Grand Théâtre de Genève; and Konstanze at the Bavarian State Opera.
 Her last performance of 2014 was her debut at the Los Angeles Opera as Rosalba in Daniel Catán's Florencia en el Amazonas.

-In 2015, she started the year at the Paris Opera as Konstanze with success.
-According to Lorenzo De Vecchi, she sung "Marten aller Arten" with "incisive accents and passionate acting".
+In 2015, she started the year at the Paris Opera as Konstanze.
+According to one review, she sang "Marten aller Arten" with "incisive accents and passionate acting".
 Her next performance was at the Concertgebouw where she received a standing ovation for her rendition of "Caro Nome" in a recorded radio performance of Rigoletto.
-She returned home to New Orleans to be acclaimed as Susanna.
+She returned home to New Orleans to again sing Susanna.
 According to The New Orleans Advocate, she "offered a fine display of vocal versatility, from the lilting coloratura of a young woman in love to the confusion and anger of the object of the lascivious intentions of her overlord, Count Almaviva".
-She then went on to a highly successful role debut in La fille du régiment at Pittsburgh Opera.
+She then went on debut in La fille du régiment at the Pittsburgh Opera.
 "Oropesa's Marie lacked neither virtuosity nor personality.
 With solid high notes, accurate coloratura and an endless supply of golden-age trills (I stopped counting after five), this endearing artist ran a vocal marathon that might have paralleled the physical feat she was preparing to run in Pittsburgh Marathon the next morning".
 Her next engagement was with the San Francisco Opera in The Marriage of Figaro.
 A review wrote, "Oropesa is a charming Susanna.
 Her voice has a gorgeous delicate quality to it but still has volume.
 Her "Deh vieni, non tardar" was unstrained and she managed to do a perfect martial arts flip of Figaro when she loses her temper with him later in the act".
 She went onto another extremely successful debut in La traviata at the Philadelphia Opera "Oropesa manifested secure technical chops—trills, staccati, pinpoint dynamics and—most impressively—a long, sustained line that allowed her to hold the audience breathless in both "Dite alla giovine" and the party scene ensembles".
 In November, she was brought in for nearly back to back performances of Rigoletto and Die Entführung aus dem Serail with the Bavarian State Opera due to cancellations.
 She then finished the year with a performance of Rigoletto with the Teatro Real in Madrid in which she was a "Triumph".